 Before you go, get your T-Money Card + Data SIM

-Take the Airport Railway train to Hongik University Station, and switch to the green line number 2 all the way to Gangnam Station.
+Take the Airport Railway train to Hongik University Station and switch to the green line number 2 to Gangnam Station.
 Check out timetables and routes here.

-Another option would be to book your private transfer from the airport directly to your hotel in Gangnam.
+Another option would be to book your private transfer directly from the airport to your Gangnam hotel.

 Read also: Useful information for traveling to Seoul, South Korea

-Do you need a visa for South Korea?
+Do you need a visa to go to South Korea?

 Generally, South Korea requires visas for most visitors, but the specific requirements depend on your nationality and the purpose and duration of your stay.